opencog/sensory/README.md

 ```

 ### Examples
 See the [examples](examples) directory.
-Examples include file read &
+The simplest example is for
+pinging text between two xterms.
+Other examples include opening,
+reading & writing a single text file, navigating the file system,
-write, and a basic IRC echobot.
+and a basic IRC echobot.

+***Important*** All of this is pre-alpha!
+These examples are too
+low-level; the intent is to eventually automate the process for hooking
+up sensors to motors.
+Basic design work continues.
+But for now, these
+show some of the low-level infrstructure; the high-level stuff is still
+missing.